 FAFSA – Your first steps to financial aid

 Applying for financial aid begins with the completion of the FAFSA (Free Application for Federal Student Aid) and the SWOSU Student Data Form.
-The window for submitting your FAFSA is October 1st through February 28th prior to the fall semester.
-The earlier you submit the better!
-The FAFSA can be completed after March 1st if needed.
+The window for submitting your FAFSA is October 1 through February 28 prior to the fall semester.
+The FAFSA can be completed after March 1 if needed.
 However, early application ensures the best opportunity for assistance.

-- You will receive a Student Aid Report (SAR) with results of the government's calculations after sending your data in to the government.
+You will receive a Student Aid Report with results of the government's calculations after sending your data in to the government.
 Please read the Student Aid Report to be sure that no corrections are necessary.
-If corrections are needed, contact our office.
+If corrections are needed, contact us at 580.774.3786.

-- Grant and scholarship money is awarded first if you qualify.
-Then Federal Work Study and/or loans may be awarded depending on your financial aid preference and aid eligibility.
+Grant and scholarship money is awarded first if you qualify.
+Then Federal Work Study and loans may be awarded depending on your financial aid preference and aid eligibility.

-- Use the aid you receive to cover any educationally related expenses.
 Some aid specifies what it can be used for, but most other assistance may be used for any educational expense after direct charges due to SWOSU are paid.
-Educational costs include tuition, fees, room, board, books, transportation (including automotive upkeep, but not purchase) and other personal expenses.

 SWOSU Student Classification Definitions

 Each financial aid program has different academic requirements.